Prof. Erek: "The differentiation of this tool industry and use of varied materials point to the period's industrial ...

 In this photo provided by the Spanish National Research Council (CSIC), researcher Ignacio de la Torre holds a bone tool found in Tanzania's Olduvai Gorge, at the CSIC-Pleistocene Archaeology Lab in ...

-NEW YORK — Scientists have pinpointed the oldest known evidence of humans making tools from whale bone.
+NEW YORK (AP) — Scientists have pinpointed the oldest known evidence of humans making tools from whale bone.
 The bones, fashioned into narrow projectiles for hunting, had been uncovered in excavations ...

 WASHINGTON — Early humans were regularly using animal bones to make cutting tools 1.5 million years ago.
 A newly discovered cache of 27 carved and sharpened bones from elephants and hippos found in ...